gfellerph/compose/README.md

 compose
 =======

-C# like string composing with placeholders for JavaScript
+String composing with placeholders for JavaScript

 Use: